ShaffySwitcher/RhythmHeavenAdvance/ALIASING_GUIDE.md

 ## That's It!

-The system is working for buttons and the ? character.
+The system is working for buttons and the e-acute character.
 To add more:
 1. Replace unused character graphics in the font files
 2. Add 2-byte aliases to `src/char_remap.c`
 3. Rebuild and use them!